Rohan Davey

-Rohan St. Patrick Davey (born April 14, 1978) is a Jamaican-born former American football quarterback.
+Rohan St. Patrick Davey (born April 14, 1978) is a Jamaican-born former professional American football quarterback.
 He won two Super Bowl rings with the New England Patriots, as the backup to Tom Brady in 2003 and 2004.

-Early years
+Early life

 Davey attended Hialeah-Miami Lakes High School in Hialeah, Florida and was a letterman in football and basketball.
 During his junior and senior year as high school quarterback, he threw for 4,126 yards and 52 touchdowns.
 In basketball, he averaged 17.1 points per game as a senior.
 He graduated in 1997.

 College career

 During his time playing for LSU, Davey threw for 4,415 yards and 29 touchdowns.

 As a freshman (1998), Davey was a backup to Herb Tyler and Craig Nall, and saw no playing time.

 As a sophomore (1999) and a junior (2000), Davey shared the QB position with Josh Booty.
 As a sophomore, Davey led unranked LSU to a 35–10 victory over #17 Arkansas (televised by CBS), passing for 224 yards and three touchdowns.
 As a junior Davey led unranked LSU to a 38–31 OT victory over #11 Tennessee (televised by ESPN), passing for 318 yards and 4 touchdowns.

 As a senior (2001), Davey had the QB position to himself (Booty had gone to the National Football League); and he led LSU to its first Top 10 finish since 1987 and its first SEC Championship since 1988.
 During the regular season, Davey passed for 3,347 yards, becoming the first QB in LSU history to pass for over 3,000 yards in a season.
 Davey also beat Peyton Manning's junior-year performance at Tennessee in 1996 (Manning threw for 3,287 yards that year), which was 9th best in SEC history.
 With 3,351 yards of total offense (3,347 yards passing, 4 yards rushing) on 405 plays, Davey had an average of 8.27 yards of total offense per play, making him the 5th person in SEC history to finish a season with more than 8.0 yards of total offense per play (minimum 300 plays).

 Davey's best performance during the regular season was at Alabama (televised by CBS), when he passed for 528 yards (becoming the first LSU quarterback to throw for more than 500 yards in a game).
 By passing for 528 yards against Alabama, Davey also became #3 in SEC history for most passing yards in a game (beating Peyton Manning's 523 passing yards against Kentucky in 1997).